 Iceland’s beautiful south coast is one of the most popular regions among travelers.
 It is said to be home to some of Iceland’s most iconic sites and natural attractions.
 Black sand beaches, most famous volcanoes, glacier lagoons, dramatic cliffsides, stunning waterfalls, ice caps, picturesque mountains, charming fishing villages, nearly endless grassy meadows, lava fields and pitch-black volcanic desserts.
 Those extremely diverse landscapes are only a few hours of driving distance from Reykjavík.

-My favorite photo location in South Iceland:
+My favorite photo locations in South Iceland:

 is one of the hidden gems of Iceland, the perfect location for those seeking to admire nature in peace.
 Falling down from the green hills of Eyjafjöll mountains and into a gorge, this little waterfall, with the open sky above, mossy walls, silver mist, and black lava around gives a truly fairytale vibe, especially on sunny days, when one can catch a rainbow.